microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSGroup.md

 ### -All
 If true, return all groups.
-If false, return the number of objects specified by the Top parameter
+If false, return the number of objects specified by the Top parameter.

 ```yaml
 Type: Boolean